 Benefits of digital X-ray machine

-- Enhanced image quality for accurate diagnoses
+Enhanced image quality and accuracy

 How does digital X-ray machine work?